 The role of social media as a machine for allowing groups of people to be in a state of perpetual outrage is a trend which shows no signs of abating.
 Love it or loathe it, what should you do about it?
 Is responding to organised online campaigning a reasonable reaction to the Voice of the … Continue reading When customers ‘gang up’ – how to handle it

 I was struck a few years back when I read Herb Kelleher's excellent account of the growth of SouthWest Airlines that he held the view that customers come second whilst employees come first.
 Aha!
 I thought, contrarian thinking from the head of a company renowned for delivering a great customer experience, that's great!
 And since I … Continue reading Customers first, or employees – do you really need to ask?

 I was in a meeting with one of my clients recently where we were reviewing a document that dealt with how to get the voice of the customer more embedded into their project methodology.
 Following a battle with Microsoft Word's spell-checker the document referred to a project mythology.
 Laughs all round but this got me … Continue reading Business innovation 5) What’s your innovation mythology?

 Following my earlier post on Chez Bruce's excellent customer service I met with chef-proprietor Bruce Poole to find out how he fosters a culture of service in his restaurant.
 His comments are an object lesson for businesses of all types aiming to raise the bar in service provision.
-Continue reading “Chez Bruce: a passion for superior service”
+Although he's a chef by training Bruce … Continue reading Chez Bruce: a passion for superior service